The Ultimate Checklist for Launching a Safety Clothing Brand in 2025

 Launching a safety clothing brand is not the same as launching a fashion brand or a general apparel line.
 The compliance requirements are specific and non-negotiable, the buyers are professional and demanding, and the cost of getting safety specifications wrong extends beyond commercial failure to genuine safety risk for end-users.

 At the same time, it's not as complex as some buyers fear.
 Hundreds of new safety workwear brands launch successfully every year.
-The ones that succeed follow a systematic process; the ones that fail usually skip critical steps in a rush to get to market.
+The Ones that succeed follow a systematic process; the Ones that fail usually skip critical steps in a rush to get to market.

-[ ] Confirm which standards apply to each product in each target market
+[ ] Confirm which Standards apply to each product in each target market

 [ ] For US products: confirm ANSI/ISEA 107 class and type requirement (Class 1, 2, or 3; Type O, R, or P)